It's not a good sign when you leave dinner $50 lighter and immediately high-tail it to a Deep Ellum bar just to eat a decent meal.

 Social media posts and reviews from the restaurant show similarly haphazard attention to detail, noting sashimi that's "presented horribly and cut fairly sloppily."
 One post included a photo of the $220 chef's special sashimi platter that looked like a bizarre, sloppy hodgepodge of grocery store sushi.

 And that is where Musume's greatest problem lies: The prices don't reflect the product.
-Slipshod sushi can't compete in a city with so many vibrant sushi options — some of which are an incredible bargain
+Slipshod sushi can't compete in a city with so many vibrant sushi options — some of which are an incredible bargain, at that.

 In the end, Musume cost even more when our group left hungry and went to Shoals in Deep Ellum, where we dined on simple, greasy and satisfying bar food like bologna sandwiches and empanadas.
 Musume may look sleek, but at this Arts District restaurant, it's all looks and no substance.